 How likely is my child to need its own stem cells?

-During a lifetime of 70 years the likelihood of a person requiring a transplant of their own or another’s stem cells (an autologous or allogeneic transplant) has been calculated at 1 in 217 *
+Haematopoietic stem cells can be found in umbilical cord blood, bone marrow or in peripheral blood.
+During a lifetime of 70 years the likelihood of a person requiring a transplant of their own haematopoietic stem cells (an autologous transplant) has been estimated at 1 in 435.
+During a lifetime of 70 years the likelihood of a person requiring a transplant of their own or another's stem cells (an autologous or allogenic transplant) has been estimated at 1 in 217*

 *Reference: JJ Nietfield, MC Pasquini, BR Logan, F. Verter, MM Horowitz